RomanPankin/StreetLights/README.md

 1. Task2.
 "If the temperature is ½ the max temperature the colour of temperature / max temperature should be Orange.
 If the bulb temperature exceeds the max temperature the font should be bold and the colour Red".

-What color should be between 1/2 and max temperature?
+    1. What color should be between 1/2 and max temperature?
 Solved with Orange color.
+    2. What color should be if streetlight is turned off?

 2. BulbData class (inside BuldState.cs) has a 'FaultCondition' field, which is passed in the post-query.
 However, the same class inside TypeScript - IBulbStatus interface (models.ts) - has similar field named 'fault'.

-Correction: field 'fault' was renamed to 'faultCondition'
+    1. Correction: field 'fault' was renamed to 'faultCondition'